darrelclute/darrelclute.github.io/data/pages/personal.rst

 home birth, that was quite the arduous event as his labor was over 20 hours.

 On January 9, 2014 we welcomed our fourth child, another boy.
-David was again a home birth, with a long prodromal labor labor the previous 11 days to his birth.
+David was again a home birth, with a long prodromal labor the previous 11 days to his birth.

 My hobbies primarily revolve around computers.
 I enjoy running servers and networks as a past time in addition to making a living doing such.
 Those of